kk-sw/database-normalization/PITCHME.md

 Note:
 - PupilId as key
-- Duplicates (same data in 1022, John, 412)
+- Duplicates (1022, John, 412)
-- Remaining into new table
+- Remaining into new table (PupilId, Less.Id)
 - Not all data shown

 ---